rncm-prism/prism-samplernn/README.md

 - Librosa
 - Natsort
 - Pydub
+- Keras Tuner

-Note that Pydub is only required for the audio chunking script.
+Note that Pydub is only required for the audio chunking script, and Keras Tuner for the model tuning script.

 ### CUDA